The following chart represents the per-credit costs for attending the SummerSession academic term at SUNY Brockport.

 Affirming Enrollment and Accepting Financial Responsibility

-An enrolled student at The College at Brockport is defined as one who has registered for courses and has accepted all associated charges.
+An enrolled student at SUNY Brockport is defined as one who has registered for courses and has accepted all associated charges.
 Review the College's terms regarding Affirming Enrollment and Accepting Financial Responsibility as it affects registration and tuition refunds.

 Canceling Enrollment and Declining Financial Responsibility